jolive50/equity-lens/README.md

 ## Operational Notes

-- Keep virtual environments out of version control—` .venv311/` has been removed and `.gitignore` prevents future accidental commits.
+- Keep virtual environments out of version control; `.venv311/` has been removed and `.gitignore` prevents future accidental commits.
 - Environment variables should stay in `.env`; never commit secrets.
 - The LangGraph workflow relies on available API keys for premium providers; the